davisjam/davisjam.github.io/_pages/home.md

 - Paper on Software Signing: **IEEE S&P 2024**.
 Congrats to Taylor for sharing his MSc thesis with the world.
 - Paper on Cyber Threat Hunt: **USENIX Security 2024**.
 Congrats to Trey for sharing his MSc thesis with the world.
 - Paschal will intern with the security team at Qualcomm this summer.
-Congrats, Dharun!
+Congrats, Paschal!
 - Paper on pre-trained models: **MSR 2024**.
 Congrats to Wenxin and the team!
 - Educational research paper on applying systems thinking to teach threat modeling: **ASEE 2024**.
 Congrats to Sid and Preeti, and thanks to the patient students of ECE 461.
 - Educational research paper on the unfettered use of LLMs in a software engineering course: **ASEE 2024**.
 Congrats to Ben, Lexy, and Sid.